psychemedia/sin-eater-resources/src/_second_controversy_pt_i.md

 >
 > Quite a serious controversy has been waged in our columns, as well as those of the "Times," on the subject of the "Sin-eater" in Wales.
 The function of this individual is alleged to have been to attend funerals and consume the sins of the defunct with cakes, washed down with nut-brown ale.
 It is alleged that sin-eating took place as late as 1852 at the village of Llandebie, in Carmarthenshire.
 The matter was investigated by Silvan Evans, the lexicographer, as well as the late "Giraldus" (who was resident there at the very time), and who but failed to discover any foundation for the story.
 Still, the evidence for the "Sin-eater" is not thus wholly got rid of, and equally extraordinary superstitions are to be met with in England and in other countries, so that no stone can reasonably be thrown at the Celt even if he did indulge these barbarous exercises, relics as they are of a dark and credulous age.

-In the *Llangollen Advertiser Denbighshire Merionethshire and North Wales Journal* of October 18th, 1895](https://newspapers.library.wales/view/3173530/3173537/28/sin%20eater), p7, the sentiments raised by the issue are acknowledged:
+In the *Llangollen Advertiser Denbighshire Merionethshire and North Wales Journal* of [October 18th, 1895](https://newspapers.library.wales/view/3173530/3173537/28/sin%20eater), p7, the sentiments raised by the issue are acknowledged:

 > JOTTINGS AND GLEANINGS
 >